lord-executor/kirby-constructs/README.md

 * `constructs.dirs` - defaults to `['site/constructs']` \
   An array of paths, relative to the Kirby root, where constructs will be searched.
 Each construct has to be in it's own subdirectory with a `settings.yml` file in it (see [Creating a Construct]).
+* `constructs.components.container.default` - defaults to `:children:` \
+  If `:children:` is specified, a call to `$page->components()` without a parameter will return all children of the page, if set to any other string, the function will try to locate a child page with the given name and fetch _its_ children.
+The function does not check if the returned pages are actually Components.

 ## Creating a Construct
 Creating a Construct is easy; all you really need is a directory with a `settings.yml` file in it.
 Then it becomes a